Search

 INT .counter(STRING key, INT count, DURATION ttl = 0, BOOL varnishstat = 0, STRING comment = "", BOOL auto = 0)

-Create a counter for key and add count to it.
-The initial value of a counter is always 0.
-If a counter expires or is deleted, it’s value will be reset to 0.
-Operations on this counter are atomic, and it can be safely used for synchronization.
+This creates a counter for the key and adds count to it; the new value is returned.
+The initial value of a non-existing counter is always 0.
+If a counter expires or is deleted, its value will be reset to 0.
+Operations on this counter are atomic and can be safely used for synchronization.

-Note: If ttl is greater than 0s, this is the ttl for the counter (nearest second).
-After the ttl duration, the counter will reset.
-If 0s, the counter is stored forever.
+Note: If ttl is greater than 0s, this is the TTL for the counter (nearest second).
+After the TTL duration, the counter will reset.
+If it is 0s, the counter is stored forever.

-If varnishstat is true, the value of this counter will be logged in varnishstat in the format of KVSTORE.object_name.vcl_name.key.
+If varnishstat is true, the value of this counter will be logged in varnishstat using the pattern KVSTORE.object_name.vcl_name.key for the field name.
 The comment parameter will dictate the description provided to varnishstat.

 Arguments: